TYPO3-Documentation/t3docs-screenshots/README.rst

 This project provides a way to take screenshots of the TYPO3 CMS in a scripted way.

 First, the user browses a TYPO3 instance to take notes of a click path for a new screenshot.
-Next, the click path gets forged to a code block.
+Next, the click path gets forged to a ``screenshots.json`` file.
-Next, all code blocks get executed by the screenshot runner which produces the screenshots.
+Next, all ``screenshots.json`` files get executed by the screenshot runner which produces the screenshots.
 Last, the actual screenshots get compared to the original screenshots and copied over if approved by the user.